ohadravid/ohadravid.github.io/content/posts/2025-05-serde-reflect.md

 ## Crawl Before You Can Walk

-Let's start with a more modest solution: Let's **define a new trait** that:
+Let's start with a relatively simple solution: Let's _define a new trait_ that:

 1. Provides the name of the object to query.
 2. Handles the construction of e.g. `Fan`s from `Object`s.